wufoo/docs/source/includes/_forms.md

-This endpoint retrieves the field structure for a specific form.
+This request returns the field structure for a specific form.

 <aside class="notice">You'll use the same form identifier as you would for our Form request</aside>